Understanding Addiction and Drugs

 “A person who, in good faith, seeks medical assistance for someone experiencing a drug overdose shall not be: arrested, charged, prosecuted, or convicted for obtaining, possessing, using, or being under the influence of a controlled dangerous substance.”

 And, if you have the slightest or real concern that someone you love might be or is abusing or misusing an opioid, it is imperative to KEEP NARCAN IN YOUR POSSESSION AND/OR IN YOUR HOME.
 Narcan can reverse an opioid overdose and save a life.
 It is available in pharmacies without a prescription and is easily administered.
 Training and supplies of Narcan can periodically be made available through Community in Crisis.
-Email email@example.com or call 908.766.5120 for more information.
+Email email@example.com.